 All this fills the day with moments of delight.
 We cherished them and cherished our time at the hotel stay as a whole—like the beautiful time it was.

-Beach resorts, Culture & heritage, Editor's Pick, Honeymoon, Island resorts, Luxury hotels, Modern design, Private villas, Quiet location, Relaxing vacation, Romantic, Secluded location, Sightseeing, Tropical vacation, Wow factor,
+Aman Resorts, Beach resorts, Culture & heritage, Editor's Pick, Family vacation, Honeymoon, Island resorts, Luxury hotels, Luxury resorts, Modern design, Private villas, Quiet location, Relaxing vacation, Romantic, Secluded location, Sightseeing, Spa, Tropical vacation, Wedding hotels, Wow factor,

 Number of rooms & suites: 35